-One day in September, I feel like the mountains, rivers, seas, lakes and waterfalls are calling me.
-I feel like going home; but work and other circumstances wouldn’t allow me to have enough time.
+One day in September, I feel like the mountains, rivers, seas, lakes, and waterfalls are calling me.
+I feel like going home, but work and other circumstances wouldn’t allow me to have enough time.
 Here’s my guide to Awsome Places in Georgia.

 Flights from Abu Dhabi to Manila, then to General Santos would take much of the few days I am allowed to take leave.
 Not to mention the pricey airfare tickets.
-But I know deep in my subconscious mind, I wanted to be with nature.
+But I know deep in my subconscious mind, that I wanted to be with nature.
 I wanted to be free from work-related stress and everything that bothers me.

 Check out some of the cool and cheap tours you could do in Georgia.